philtc/blood-pressure-log/README.md

-✅ **Effortless Tracking** - Log your blood pressure in seconds with our clean, distraction-free interface 📊 **Visual Trends** - Spot patterns and trends with beautiful, easy-to-understand graphs 🌓 **Dark & Light Modes** - Comfortable viewing in any lighting condition 📤 **Export Your Data** - Share your readings with your healthcare provider via CSV export 🔒 **Private & Secure** - Your health data stays on your device
+✅ **Effortless Tracking** - Log your blood pressure in seconds with our clean, distraction-free interface 📊 **Visual Trends** - Spot patterns and trends with beautiful, easy-to-understand graphs 📤 **Export Your Data** - Share your readings with your healthcare provider via CSV export 🔒 **Private & Secure** - Your health data stays on your device